CarstenKnop/SmokeMachineTimer/ESP32_Remote_Control_Specification.md

 - For many slaves in the environment, push traffic is bounded because only the selected/active device typically changes frequently; background devices send rare updates (at state transitions).
 - The remote de-duplicates rapid identical STATUS packets within a short window (e.g., 150 ms) to avoid display thrash.

+4.4.
+Channel Management
+The remote owns the active ESP-NOW channel for the system.
+A dedicated Channel Settings menu covers persistence, scanning, and synchronization.

+Responsibilities:

+- Persist the selected channel in EEPROM with validation on boot (magic + version guards).
+Invalid or unsupported entries trigger a factory reset of the channel storage segment.
+- Apply the stored channel to the Wi-Fi/ESP-NOW radio after any temporary scan completes.
+- Provide a channel survey that asynchronously scans 2.4 GHz channels 1–13, ranks them by AP count and aggregate RSSI, and exposes the ordered list to the UI.
+The survey parks the radio back on the stored channel when finished.
+- Minimise flash wear: do not rewrite EEPROM if the chosen channel already matches the stored value.
+- Notify CommManager when the stored channel changes so that discovery, pairing, and existing peers hop immediately.

+UI requirements:

+- Channel Settings menu displays the current stored/active channel, scan status, and ranked survey results (channel, network count, aggregate signal).
+- User can trigger a scan, select a candidate, and commit.
+Saving updates EEPROM, reapplies the channel, and emits a protocol update to connected timers.
+- While a scan is running the menu reflects the in-progress state; cancelling clears interim results.

+4.5.
+Discovery Channel Sweep
+Discovery/pairing now sweeps through all supported channels until a timer responds.
+CommManager schedules timed hops (e.g., every few hundred milliseconds) across channels 1–13 during discovery to locate timers that were left on another channel.
+On success, discovery locks back to the stored channel.
+RemoteChannelManager keeps the stored channel authoritative so subsequent operations stay consistent.

+4.6.
+Channel Sync Messaging
+Protocol includes `SET_CHANNEL` messages.
+Whenever the stored channel changes (manual selection or during pairing) the remote sends `SET_CHANNEL` to the target timer so both sides remain on the same channel.
+Timers acknowledge by switching channels and replying with STATUS.

 5. Pairing and Device Management
 The remote will feature a user-friendly system for discovering, pairing, and managing slave devices.